trbabb/geomc/doc/style_guide.md

 This makes it easier to read which sub-expressions belong to the true and false branches.

+If a ternary "if" doesn't fit into three lines as above, it is usually better to use an ordinary "if/else" block statement.

 Standard guidelines about wrapping and indenting apply.

 Defines